mkotsovoulou/mkotsovoulou/README.md

 - 👋 Hi, I’m @mkotsovoulou
-- 👀 I’m interested in teaching programming
+- 👀 I love teaching programming
 - 🌱 I’m currently learning educational psychology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I hold a PhD on Technology Enhanced Learning
-- 📫 How to reach me at @mkotsovoulou
+- 📫 Reach me at @mkotsovoulou

 <!---
 mkotsovoulou/mkotsovoulou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.